We all know someone who has used the word “password” or “password123” as their password.

-The reality is, that is a dangerous game.
+The reality is, that is a very. dangerous. game.

 Companies are experiencing data breaches at an increasing rate.
 Just this week, Expedia fell victim to a massive cyber-attack, and with every breach cybercriminals are able to obtain customer data.